linux-lock/bpflock/docs/memory-protections.md

 `kimglock` supports the following options:

 * `profile`:
   - `allow|none|privileged`: kernel image access is logged and allowed.
 Default profile.
-    - `baseline`: access is allowed only from processes that are in the initial pid namespace.
-This allows, container manager, systemd and others to properly setup the working environment and communicate with the correspondig hardware.
+  - `baseline` : restrictive profile where access is denied for all processes, except privileged applications and containers that run in the host pid and network namespaces, or applications that are present in the allow `bpflock_cgroupmap`.
   - `restricted`: direct and indirect access to a running kernel image is denied for all processes and containers.

 * Blocked access:

-   Under baseline profile, the kernel image lock-down will be enforced for all processes that are not in the initial pid namespace, and [kernel features](https://github.com/linux-lock/bpflock/blob/main/docs/memory-protections.md#1-kernel-image-lock-down) to modify the running kernel are blocked.
-Special access exceptions can be set to allow some specific operations.
+  Under baseline profile, the kernel image lock-down will be enforced for all processes that are not in the initial pid and network namespaces, and [kernel features](https://github.com/linux-lock/bpflock/blob/main/docs/memory-protections.md#1-kernel-image-lock-down) to modify the running kernel are blocked.
+Special access exceptions can be set to allow some specific use cases.

 * Baseline profile access exceptions:

   A coma-separated list of allowed features for the rest of all processes that are not in the initial pid namespace can be specified:
   - `unsigned_module` : allow unsigned module loading.
   - `unsafe_module_parameters` : allow module parameters that directly specify hardware parameters to drivers
   - `dev_mem` : access to /dev/{mem,kmem,port} is allowed.
   - `kexec` : kexec of unsigned images is allowed.
   - `hibernation` : hibernation is allowed.
   - `pci_access` : allow direct PCI BAR access.
   - `ioport` : raw io port access is allowed.
   - `msr` : raw msr access is allowed.
   - `mmiotrace` : tracing memory mapped I/O is allowed.
   - `debugfs` : debugfs is allowed.
   - `xmon_rw` : xmon write access is allowed.
   - `bpf_write` : use of bpf write to user RAM is allowed.
-   - `btf_load` : loading BPF Type Format (BTF) metadata into the kernel is allowed.

 `kimglock` examples: